ParkHanbum/dex2ir/external/llvm/docs/index.rst

 :doc:`DebuggingJITedCode`
    How to debug JITed code with GDB.

-:doc:`MCJITDesignAndImplementation`
-   Describes the inner workings of MCJIT execution engine.

 :doc:`BranchWeightMetadata`
    Provides information about Branch Prediction Information.

-:doc:`BlockFrequencyTerminology`
-   Provides information about terminology used in the ``BlockFrequencyInfo`` analysis pass.

 :doc:`SegmentedStacks`
    This document describes segmented stacks and how they are used in LLVM.